What to do if your flight is canceled or delayed for hours

 - See whether there’s another airline at the same airport that has seats available on its next flight to your destination.

 - If the airline can get you on the next flight and that works for you, that’s great.
 Depending on the airline, you still are eligible for some consideration for meal vouchers, hotels, ground transportation, etc., per the U.S. Department of Transportation (DOT’s) commitment from the top 10 airlines.
 Request (nicely) what you’re entitled to.
-(Republic isn’t among the top 10 that has made commitments, but you should still ask.)
-See the list below on the promises the airlines have made to the and that they must abide by.
+See the promises the airlines have made and that they must abide by.

 Your rights when your flight is canceled or delayed